 Together, we are fulfilling the dream of affordable stable year-round rental housing for community members of all ages.
-The Cortes Island Seniors Society has purchased a 51 acre parcel close to downtown Mansons, and are in the process of buying the adjoining 2.6 acre commercial lot capable of supporting local business enterprises.
+The Cortes Island Seniors Society has purchased a 51 acre parcel close to downtown Mansons, and CIBATA, the local business and tourism association, now own the adjoining 2.6 acre commercial lot capable of supporting local business enterprises.

 In the first phase of development, we envision rezoning the existing Senior’s Village to include an additional four units to begin to accommodate some of the 16 seniors already on the waiting list.

 Thereafter, the clearest already identified need through multiple housing surveys and public input, is for rental homes of various sizes for low income seniors, singles and families, which may be built on a modest part of the 51 acres, leaving a large parcel, which if planned well, could be enough land to address much of our community’s housing needs for years to come.

 • Family housing clusters of rental homes to retain young families, plus accommodating individuals and couples